99x/serverless-react-boilerplate/README.md

 Get the authentication endpoint ID from serverless-authentication-boilerplate and replace the **AUTH-ENDPOINT-ID** in the **AUTH_URL** key in **web/webpack.config.js**.
 Match the region and stage here as well.

 ## Environment Variables
-You can define environment variables for you application in the **custom** section. e.g. the DB table name is currently defined here as ITEMS_DB_NAME.
+You can define environment variables for you application in the **custom** section. e.g. the DB table name is currently defined here as TODOS_DB_NAME.

 ```
 custom
   writeEnvVars:
-    ITEMS_DB_NAME: ${self:custom.stage}-items
+    TODOS_DB_NAME: ${self:custom.stage}-todos
 ```
 Once you have deployed the functions in AWS these environment variables will be available in the process.env object.
 ```
-process.env.ITEMS_DB_NAME
+process.env.TODOS_DB_NAME
 ```

 ## Contribution